deltaDNA/android-sdk/README.md

     }
 }
 ```
-If there was an error processing your Engage request at the server then the details will be available in the `Engagement` by reading the `Response`'s `error` field.
+If there was an error processing your Engage request at the server then the details will be available in the `Engagement` by calling `getError()`.
 Any non-server errors, such as due to an Internet connection not being available, will be propagated into the `onError(Throwable)` callback method.
 In this case `onCompleted(Engagement)` will never be called.

 ### Image Messaging
 An Image Messaging request is performed in a similar way to an Engage request with an `ImageMessage` instance being built up from the returned `Engagement` in the `onCompleted(Engagement)` callback method.
 Since the decision point may not have been set-up to show an Image Message, the return value of `ImageMessage.create(Engagement)` needs to be null checked.